-I have spoken to and been messaged by so many people asking me what they need to buy to get started with the Cricut Joy, at first I was sort of wondering why, but maybe it’s not so obvious?
-I mean I eat sleep and breath crafting, mostly Cricut.
-Of course I know, but I thought it would be useful putting it all down in an easy guide to help non crafters or new crafters decide if the Cricut Joy is the right machine for them, what this amazing little machine does, what you need to know and most importantly, what do you need to buy to get started with Cricut Joy?
+I eat, sleep, and breathe crafting, mostly Cricut.
+I have spoken to and been messaged by so many people asking me what they need to buy to get started with the Cricut Joy; at first, I wondered why, but maybe it’s not so obvious.
+Of course, I know, but I thought it would be helpful to put it all down in an easy guide to help non-crafters or new crafters decide if the Cricut Joy is the right machine for them, what this fantastic little machine does, what you need to know and most importantly, what do you need to buy to get started with Cricut Joy?

 What Is The Cricut Joy?

-The Cricut Joy is Cricut’s smallest most portable cutting machine, this gives you a lot of flexibility if you like to craft on the go, thus making it perfect for kids and teens starting out on their crafting journey, family crafting, or indeed for crafters and scrapbookers who want to make smaller projects and cut files.
+The Cricut Joy is Cricut’s smallest, most portable cutting machine; this gives you a lot of flexibility if you like to craft on the go, thus making it perfect for kids and teens starting on their crafting journey, family crafting, or indeed for crafters and scrapbookers who want to make smaller projects and cut files.
 (Although you can make larger projects with a bit of planning)

-Just because the Cricut Joy comes in a several hundred pounds less than the Cricut Maker or Explore, don’t be fooled into thinking the machine is inferior.
-In fact this couldn’t be farther from the truth.
-The Cricut Joy cut is refined and sharp, much as you would expect from the more expensive models.
+Just because the Cricut Joy comes in at several hundred pounds less than the Cricut Maker or Explore, don’t be fooled into thinking the machine is inferior.
+This couldn’t be farther from the truth.
+The Cricut Joy cut is refined and sharp, as expected from the more expensive models.

-The difference is that the machine hasn’t got the capability to cut larger projects in one piece, it won’t print and cut, foil or cut products such as balsa wood, leather and fabric.
-However, there is a lot this machine can do just as well, or even better.
-I own a Cricut Joy, and a Cricut Maker and use the machines equally.
+I own a Cricut Joy and a Cricut Maker and use the machines equally.
+The difference is that the machine can’t cut larger projects and won’t print, cut, foil, or cut products such as balsa wood, leather, and fabric.
+However, there is a lot this machine can do just as well or even better.
+In one piece; i

 Beginners Shopping List, What Do You Need To Get Started With The Cricut Joy In The UK?

 This is the main question people ask me, what do you need to get started with the Cricut Joy?
 The answer to that is it depends on what you want to make.
-Thus I have created a little buying guide, all my links are to Amazon, however you can also buy the Cricut Joy in Argos and the machine and all supplies in Hobby Craft and if you are in the US Michaels.
+Thus I have created a little buying guide; all my links are to Amazon.
+However, you can also buy the Cricut Joy in Argos, the machine, and all supplies in Hobby Crafts and, if you are in the US, Michaels.

-I will start with the absolute essentials for beginners to get started, and have also added project by project lists below.
+I will start with the absolute essentials for beginners to get started, and I have also added project-by-project lists below.

 Cricut Joy Essentials Shopping Guide